metabase/metabase/enterprise/frontend/src/embedding-sdk/dev.md

 We recommend clearing the cache every time you install the sdk, a common workflow is to:

-- remove `node_modules/@metabase`
+- remove `node_modules/@metabase` to make sure no old files are used
-- install the sdk with `yarn add file:../metabase/resources/embedding-sdk`
+- install the sdk with `yarn add file:../metabase/resources/embedding-sdk` / `npm install --install-links ../metabase/resources/embedding-sdk`
 - clean the cache of your bundler

 An example for vite: `rm -rf node_modules/@metabase && rm -rf node_modules/.vite && yarn add file:../metabase/resources/embedding-sdk`